adc-trust-ai/trust-free/README.md

 ```
 > 📦 **Note:** The package name on PyPI is `trust-free`, but the module you import in Python is `trust`: `from trust import TRUST`.

-> ⚠️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for (in tentative order of deployment):
+> ℹ️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for (in tentative order of deployment):

 > ✅ macOS11+ ARM64

 > ✅ macOS11+ Intel

 > ⏳ Linux Intel (e.g. Google Colab)

 > ⏳ Linux ARM64

 > ⏳ Windows Intel

 > Compatibility for Linux and Windows is **coming soon** for this release.
 Stay tuned!

 > ✅ Both **Python 3.11** and **3.12** are currently supported.
 Support for Python 3.13 will be added as soon as all trust-free dependencies support it.

 For a fully reproducible development environment with all dependencies, see SETUP.md.